2i2c-org/docs/use.md

 To include content in your hub (e.g., scripts, notebooks, etc) we recommend using [`nbgitpuller`](https://jupyterhub.github.io/nbgitpuller).

 You can use `nbgitpuller` to generate a link to a public repository, or a file in that repository.
-When a user clicks that link, then a copy of the link's target will be automatically placed in the user's home directory, and they will be directed to that content in the JupyterHub (if they are logged in).
+When a user clicks that link, a copy of the link's target will be automatically placed in the user's home directory, and they will be directed to that content in the JupyterHub (if they are logged in).

 - **Generate an nbgitpuller link** by going to [`nbgitpuller.link`](http://nbgitpuller.link/).
 You'll be asked to provide some information about the content you wish to share, and can copy the link when you are done.
   - Use `https://<your-hub>.pilot.2i2c.cloud` as your JupyterHub address